agentsoz/evac-eval/SEMmodelsOverview.md

 * A subset of *injection-nodes,* at each of which there is a specified in-flow of traffic from nearby homes.
 * A subset of *exit-nodes* where traffic can flow out of the network.
 * Every node is either an injection-node or an exit-node, and not both.
-* The in-flow at an injection-node is sub-divided into specified subflows, one for each exit-node that has been assigned to that injection-node.
+* The in-flow at an injection-node is sub-divided into specified *subflows*, one for each exit-node that has been assigned to that injection-node.

 ## Comparison of versions of the model